Find Trade Colleges

 In-state students pay an average of $11,167 in tuition and fees if they attend KU full time.
 Out-of-state students pay an average of $28,035.
 Bachelor’s Degree recipients from KU accumulate an average of $21,064 in student debt by the time they complete their degree.
 Around 55% of those degree recipients were women.

-During the 2020-2021 year, about 57% of the undergraduates at the school took at least one online course.
+In 2020-2021 about 57% of the undergraduate students at the school chose to take one or more online courses.

 Southwestern College did quite well in this year’s ranking of the most popular places for trade school students to get a bachelor’s degree.
 It came in at #7 on the list.
-SC is a private not-for-profit institution located in Winfield, Kansas.
-The school has a small population, and it awarded 341 bachelor’s degrees in 2021-2022.
+Located in Winfield, Kansas, the small private not-for-profit school awarded 341 diplomas to qualifed bachelor’s degree students in 2021-2022.

 Interested in an online degree?
 Then you definitely want to check out Ottawa University - Kansas City.
 Every undergraduate student at the school took at least one class online.